 Welcome to Professional Futures – a Peer Mentoring Program

-Every journey is exciting but all new experiences take time to navigate and understand.
+Every journey is exciting, but all new experiences take time to navigate and understand.
 No one knows this more than our Professional Futures Peer Mentors.
 These mentors have walked in your shoes and are now in the later years of your programs.
-By signing up to this peer mentoring program, your mentors will support you in navigating a new academic environment, inspire you to think about the exciting career you will embark on at the end of this journey, and connect you with your peers.
+By signing up to this peer mentoring program, your mentors will support you in navigating a new academic environment, inspire you to think about the exciting career you will embark on at the end of this journey and connect you with your peers.
 Be connected with other students, right from the start.

 About the peer mentoring program

-As a mentee in the Program, you will connect with a small group of your fellow students who are also enrolled in your study program here at UQ.
-You will be matched with peer mentors who will be in the later years of your study program.
+As a mentee in the Program, you will connect with a group of 15-20 of your fellow students who are also enrolled in your study program here at UQ.
+You will be matched with 2 peer mentors who will be in the later years of your study program.
 These peer mentors will draw upon their own lived experiences to provide insight and advice on topics specific to your first-year student group.

 Professional Futures is a year-long peer mentoring program for students in SHRS and HMNS.